Journalist and Novelist in the Civil War Era

 Fanny Fern married James Parton in 1856 when she was 45 and well established.
 He was and editor and writer, eleven years her junior.
 Parton was familiar with Fern's publications and supported every aspect of her writing; he signed a prenuptial agreement specifying that all Fanny Fern articles and books belonged to her.

-The rights of women and the problems and status of female authors are obvious Fanny Fern themes.
+The rights of women and the status of female authors are obvious Fanny Fern themes.
 She was witty and abrasive, and developed her writing style as an irreverent and iconoclastic satirist.
 Her most passionate argument was about the necessity for women to have and control their own money.

 In other columns, she frankly addresses women's suffrage and their right to their children.
 At other times, she merely reminisced about her childhood or complained about feeling blue.
 What unifies many of these columns, however, is Fern's strong sense of her audience: ordinary women who at times feel oppressed or depressed, wives and mothers who worry about losing their children and about managing their skirts in rainy weather.